aldendaniels/koko/docs/source/components.rst

 Creates a Knockout **computed observable** wrapping the ``handler`` function so that the handler function will be called whenever any obersable it depends on changes.
-This is better than calling ``ko.computed()`` yourself because Koko will automatically dispose computed observable along-side the component.
+This is better than calling ``ko.computed()`` yourself because Koko (when calling ``this.koko.on('dependencyChange', ...)``) will automatically dispose the computed observable alongside the component.
 This avoids memory leaks.

 this.koko.routeParams
 ---------------------------------
-An object mapping every URL parameter name to a Knockout observable containing the parameter value or ``null`` if not defined.
+An object mapping every URL parameter to a Knockout observable.
+The observable will contain the parameter value or ``null`` if not defined.

 .. code-block:: javascript